Cognigy/Documentation/docs/webchat/v3/embedding.md

 5. On the **Endpoint Settings** page, go to the Embedding HTML section.
 6. Copy the HTML code by hovering over the code editor and clicking the **Copy to clipboard** button.
 7. The HTML code contains the following entities:
     - The Webchat JavaScript bundle.
-This bundle, hosted externally on GitHub, ensures that your webpage loads the latest version of Webchat v3.
+This bundle, hosted externally on GitHub, ensures that your web page loads the latest version of Webchat v3.
     - The `initWebchat()` function.
 This function initializes the Cognigy Webchat widget with the provided configuration.
 The `initWebchat()` function is called with a single argument, which is the Config URL of the Webchat v3 Endpoint to connect to.
-      This file contains the necessary JavaScript code to initialize and display the Cognigy Webchat widget on the webpage.
+      This file contains the necessary JavaScript code to initialize and display the Cognigy Webchat widget on the web page.

     ```html
     <script src="https://github.com/Cognigy/WebchatWidget/releases/download/v3.0.0-beta.19/webchat.js"></script>